 Statewide, millions of enforcement stops are conducted every year by hundreds of law enforcement agencies.
 Despite significant media coverage, only a small percentage of enforcement actions lead to a vehicle pursuit.
-There is no doubt that pursuits are high-risk events for law enforcement officers and the motoring public.
-However, as evidenced by the scarcity of injuries and fatalities to uninvolved third parties (311 injuries and 2 fatalities), law enforcement agencies overwhelmingly use sound, professional judgement when attempting to apprehend fleeing suspects.
-The vast majority of pursuits (75%) end without a collision or any injuries to the suspect or uninvolved third parties.
-Further, as evidenced by the number of serious crimes charged upon apprehension, pursuits often lead to the arrest of dangerous criminals.
-Notwithstanding, as California's population increases, and the number of motorists utilizing California's roadways increases, it is imperative for law enforcement agencies to continue providing adequate training to their officers, and maintain sound policies that encourage constant analysis of risk versus gain as a pursuit unfolds.
+There is no doubt pursuits are high-risk events for law enforcement officers, as well as the motoring public.
+As evident by the scarcity of injuries and fatalities to uninvolved third parties (330 injuries, 3.6 percent of all pursuits and 8 fatalities, .08 percent of all pursuits), law enforcement agencies overwhelmingly use sound, professional judgement when attempting to apprehend fleeing suspects.
+The vast majority of pursuits (75.4 percent) end without a collision or any injuries to the suspect or uninvolved third parties.
+Further, as evident by the number of serious crimes charged upon apprehension, pursuits often lead to the arrest of dangerous criminals.